usnistgov/artiq_scan_framework/README.md

 1. Philip D. Kent, NIST and University of Colorado - Scan framework architecture and development.
 2. Kyle S. McKay, NIST and University of Colorado - Scan framework design and user specifications.
 3. Daniel H. Slichter, NIST - Analysis subpackage and curve fitting routines.
+4. Bryce Bullock, NIST and University of Colorado - Development of feature additions.

 See also the list of [contributors](AUTHORS.md) who participated in this project.

 ## Copyright
 Also see the [LICENSE.md](LICENSE.md) and [LICENSES directory](LICENSES)